vstinner/cpython_core_tutorial/core_developer.rst

 enough, actually, since even when rejected, they help challenge the status quo).

-Long term commitement
+Long term commitment
 ---------------------

 When someone lands a big chunk of code, we need someone to maintain it for at least the next 2 years.
 Maybe for the next 10 years.

-It is not strictly a requirement, it's more a whish from other core developers.
+It is not strictly a requirement, it's more a wish from other core developers.

 Reviews
 -------